Cleaning Guides

 Step 3: Clean your oven with an oven cleaner

 You’ll notice there will be some type of leftover residue after you remove the plastic.
-Don’t worry, that’s fairly easy to remove with the proper oven cleaning detergent and tools.
+Don’t worry, that’s fairly easy to remove with the proper oven-cleaning detergent and tools.

 We suggest that you use a store-bought solution as it will be much stronger than the homemade one you can make.
 Spray the whole interior of the oven and let it sit for five minutes.
-Agitate it with a sponge and wipe with a clean rug.
+Agitate it with a sponge and wipe it with a clean rug.

 You may also like: